McmcHermes.jl

 end

-function log_probability(X::Vector, parameters::Vector)
+function log_probability(X::Vector, params::Vector)

-lp = log_prior(parameters)
+lp = log_prior(params)

 if !isfinite(lp)